Keanu-Ellwood-DVT/Path-of-Exile-modding-tool/README.md

 Press Scan and wait

-* Press insert (it will insert null shadow shader), wait, it should say "1 file inserted"
+* [NVIDIA only] Press insert (it will insert null shadow shader), wait, it should say "1 file inserted"

 * Automods -> PoeSmoother -> Check env, ot, epk, pet (top 4 boxes)